nimeshnayaju/valleys/README.md

 npm install valleys
 ```

-## Quick Start
+### Quick start

 `valleys` validates your data and narrows its type in-place.
 Your original values remain unchanged - only their TypeScript types are refined.
 The `validate` function runs a runtime check and, on success, asserts the original variable's type.
-On failure, it throws a
+On failure, it throws a `ValidationError`.
-`ValidationError`.

 ```ts
 import { object, string, number, validate } from "valleys";